 Retrospective real estate appraisals are fairly common in estate settlement situations involving The Office of the Register of Wills.
 These involve appraising a home based on a ‘prior date’ which is typically the owner’s date of death, hence the reason why estate appraisals are often referred to as ‘date of death’ appraisals.

 In addition to needing a retrospective or date of death appraisal during the settlement process, often times the ordering party will also request a ‘current value’ appraisal in order to determine current market value for purposes of sale or settlement between heirs.

 Regardless of your needs or the elapsed time, our team of certified appraisers at Maryland Appraisals understands the complexities involved in assessing the value of a property under these difficult circumstances and we’ll provide you with the best possible experience.

 Remember, every estate situation is different and the type of appraised value required all depends on the particular needs of the estate.
-This isn’t something you need to worry about as a good attorney or accountant can easily help direct you toward the type of value needed for the estate.
-Additionally, we’re happy to speak with your attorney or accountant to clarify exactly what’s required for your situation.
+This isn’t something you need to worry about as a good estate attorney or accountant can easily help direct you toward the type of value needed for the estate.
+Additionally, we’re happy to speak with your designated attorney or accountant to clarify exactly what’s required for your situation.

 Our Maryland real estate appraisers have nearly 60 years’ of combined experience dealing with estate and date of death valuations.
 In fact, a large number of estate attorneys, accountants and financial planners have come to rely on Maryland Appraisals for our opinions of real property value in estate probate settlement proceedings.